Zico (footballer): Early years

-Born in 1953, Zico came from a lower-middle-class family of Portuguese origin, in the neighbourhood of Quintino Bocaiuva, Rio de Janeiro.
-In common with many young Brazilians, he spent much of his youth dreaming of being a professional footballer and skipped school to play football on the streets.
-His passion for the sport made him famous in the neighbourhood, where people would gather to see the boy's brilliant performances against older children and teenagers.
-At that time he was playing for Juventude, a local futsal street team run by his older brothers and friends, and had also begun to play for futsal club River Futebol Clube on Sundays.
+Born in 1953, Zico grew up in a family of Portuguese descent in the working-class neighbourhood of Quintino Bocaiuva, Rio de Janeiro.
+From an early age, he was renowned for his footballing ability, regularly impressing local spectators while playing against older children and teenagers.
+As a child, Zico played for Juventude, a local futsal street team run by his older brothers and friends, and had also begun playing for futsal club River Futebol Clube on Sundays.

-His nickname originated in Zico's own family from increasingly shortened versions of Arthurzinho ("Little Arthur") which then became Arthurzico, then Tuzico and, finally, Zico, a version created by his cousin Ermelinda "Linda" Rolim.
+His nickname originated from increasingly shortened versions of the endearment Arthurzinho ("Little Arthur") which then became Arthurzico, then Tuzico and, finally, Zico, a version created by his cousin Ermelinda "Linda" Rolim.

 In 1967, at 14 years old, he had a scheduled trial at América, where his brothers Antunes and Edu were professional players.
-But on a Sunday, during a River match, Zico scored nine goals and caught the attention of radio reporter Celso Garcia, who asked Zico's father to take him to a trial at Flamengo instead.
-Being a Flamengo fan, Zico had his father's approval, and so began his path towards becoming one of the most admired players in the history of the sport.
+But on a Sunday, during a River match, Zico scored nine goals and caught the attention of radio reporter Celso Garcia, who asked Zico's father, José Antunes Coimbra to take him to a trial at Flamengo instead.
+A fervent Flamengo supporter, José Antunes encouraged Zico to take the opportunity and arranged a trial with the club.

 Youth career

-Zico was not physically strong, and his story of determination and discipline began with a tough muscle and body development program conducted by physical education teacher José Roberto Francalacci.
-A combination of hard work and also a special diet sponsored by his team enabled Zico to develop a strong body and become an athlete; this later proved to be essential for his success.
+A physically slight teenager, Zico underwent an intensive muscle and body development program pioneered by physical education teacher José Roberto Francalacci.
+A combination of hard work and a special diet sponsored by Flamengo enabled Zico to develop the physique essential for his professional success.

-During 1971 and 1972, he shifted from youth to professional team and back.
-Coach Fleitas Solich had confidence in Zico's abilities and promoted him, on the other hand the situation changed when the Paraguayan coach left and Zagallo took over.
-He believed Zico to be too young and sent him back to the youth team.
-Things only improved for Zico when Joubert, his first coach at the youth team, was appointed the new coach for the seniors and fully promoted him after 116 matches and 81 goals in the youth team.
+Between 1971 and 1972, Zico moved between Flamengo's youth and professional squads.
+Coach Fleitas Solich had confidence in Zico's abilities and promoted him to the first team, but after Mario Zagallo took over, Zico was considered too young and returned to the youth side.
+Zico's situation improved when Joubert, his first youth coach, became Flamengo's manager and permanently promoted him after 116 matches and 81 goals in the youth team.